WICG/sparrow/README.md

 The Gatekeeper receives interests group x publisher data, but cannot link this data to individual users as it has no knowledge of users.

+# Reporting considerations

+We believe that the reporting mechanism exposed in this proposal would both fit the advertisers and publishers needs, and guarantee user privacy.
+It could, therefore, replace, in a simpler and more efficient way, other reporting mechanisms proposed in Google Privacy Sandbox.

 # Regarding the Gatekeeper